Calligraphy Class with Iain Howie

 - promote the art of calligraphy

-Cost: £75 for five 2hour sessions.
-To book please check course calendar – calligraphy class – for dates and following booking link or call Iain on 07840 963 770
+For cost, dates and to book please check course calendar – calligraphy class.
+Follow the booking link or call Iain on 07840 963 770.

 Calligraphy is the design and execution of lettering with a broad tip instrument, brush, or other writing instruments.
 A contemporary calligraphic practice can be defined as, “the art of giving form to signs in an expressive, harmonious, and skillful manner”.